 Since then, he has worked in various capacities at A. Chef’s cooking studio, South Ponte Vedra, FL, the Reef restaurant, St, Augustine., and J.F.
 Wine Imports, Largo, FL.
 His travels throughout the various wine regions of Europe, California and Oregon have served to enhance his love and passion being a sommelier.

 As a long time friend of Chef Whittington, Christof is excited to take on the responsibility of developing the wine program and sharing his knowledge and passion for wine with the staff and guests at Preserved.

 I relocated to St Augustine in February of 2016 from New Hampshire, with my wife Ashley, to start a family near my own.
 I found Chef Brian Whittington’s newest endeavor on craigslist and came in for an interview, where we quickly found that we shared similar ideals in what it means to be a restaurant.
 Being a positive influence in the community, appreciation for both the produce and the farmers, respecting animals in making sure that no part goes to waste and creating a culture that promotes constant growth for all individuals within the establishment.
 These were the keys to what we believe build a solid restaurant.
 That and really good, honest food.
 I can say I am proud that we strive to maintain those standards on a daily basis and look forward to seeing our growth as a group and community throughout this adventure.
 Thank You to all who have supported the restaurant and new diners to come, we look forward to serving you.

 Featuring plenty of parking, Preserved Restaurant welcomes you.
 Whether you enter the property from Bridge Street or MLK Boulevard, you’ll find onsite parking with a rounded driveway for ease of drop off near the front door.

 Preserved Restaurant highly suggests reservations.
-Reservations can be made by calling 904-679-4940, or reserving by clicking the Open Table Reservation Button.
+Reservations can be made by calling 904-679-4940, or by using the Open Table Reservation widget below.